dalong0514/readnotes/20200106计算原文/2020082PHP-Objects-Patterns-and-Practice/2020082PHP-Objects-Patterns-0701.md

 Problems tend to recur, and as web programmers we must solve them time and time again.
 How

 should we handle an incoming request?
 How can we translate this data into instructions for our system?
 How should we acquire data?
 Present results?
 Over time, we answer these questions with a greater or lesser degree of elegance and evolve an informal set of techniques that we use and reuse in our projects.
 These techniques are patterns of design.

-157

-Chapter 7 ■ What are Design patterns?
-Why Use them?

 Design patterns inscribe and formalize these problems and solutions, making hard-won experience